-The company’s 22-member Board of Directors is a diverse group of strong leaders with executive experience that aligns with our organization’s business strategy.
+The company’s Board of Directors is a diverse group of strong leaders with executive experience that aligns with our organization’s business strategy.
 Brief biographies for our board members and senior management can be found on “Our Leadership” section of our investor relations website.

 The board oversees the company’s overall strategic and reputational risks and regularly reviews the company’s credit, liquidity and operations, as well as the risks associated with each.
 Committees of the board focus on specific areas, including: